-1.1.2.6.1 Draft, H, shall be the maximum vertical depth that can be found, perpendicular to the water line plane with the boat upright in measurement trim, from the water line plane to the lowest point on the boat or any extension thereof or on any appendage attached thereto.
+1.1.2.6.1 Draft, H, shall be the maximum vertical depth that can be found, perpendicular to the water line plane with the boat upright in measurement trim, from the water line plane to the lowest point on the boat or any extension thereof or on any appendage attached thereto, with any centerboard or daggerboard fully retracted.
 Note that the maximum depth might not lie on the transverse centerline of the boat.